williambcosta/godot-touch-camera-2d/README.md

 # Move the camera while zooming
-By default, the camera move the camera while you applying zoom, so you don't have to remove a finger to move the camera if needed.
+By default, the camera move while you applying zoom, so you don't have to remove a finger to move the camera if needed.

 It can be turned off on the Inspector panel by disabling **Move While Zooming**.